jacksmedia/site-jacksmedia/docs/tutorial-ai-art/midjourney.md

 ![midjourney buttons](./mjbtns.png)
 Things to note:
-+ The 1 thru 4 is just which image it's gonna Upscale or create Versions.
++ The 1 thru 4 is just which image it's gonna Upscale or create Versions of.
 + The U and V buttons will enhance and make more versions, respectively.
-+ And the 🔁  button re-rolls the prompt w a new seed 🌱.
++ And the 🔁  button re-rolls the prompt with a new seed 🌱.

 ## Redo &c
 After many V cycles you'll want to finally U your favorite result.
 Once you do, there will also be *Redo* options.
 These are strange, and sometimes make the image a very different style.
 Nothing is lost, so experiment and enjoy!